 This pose allows an individual to get his or her muscles to relax and it is especially good for people who have tight hamstrings.
 To perform this pose you need to follow the steps which are mentioned below.

 - Sit on the floor and extend your legs in front of you without slouching.
-If your spine is rounding then you can bend your knees a little otherwise keep your knees straight
+If your spine is rounding then, you can bend your knees a little otherwise keep your knees straight

-- Bring the sole of your right foot towards the inner left thigh by bending the right knee and opening up the hip.
+- Bring the sole of your right foot towards the inner left thigh by bending the right knee and opening the hip.
 Take your right knee towards the ground and if you have trouble in reaching your knee towards the ground then provide it with some support like a cushion

 - Try to inhale and lengthen the spine at the same time